Utah Administrative Code

 (4) Individuals with infectious tuberculosis disease shall comply with the treatment plan as set forth by the provider and public health, including but not limited to isolation if necessary, wearing a mask approved by the local health department or the Program when outside the isolation area, abiding by a plan of directly observed therapy, providing laboratory samples, and attending all scheduled provider visits.

 (5) Any individual who will not comply with public health shall be subject to involuntary isolation as establish in the Utah Communicable Disease Control Act.

 (1) The local health department shall conduct a contact investigation immediately upon report of an AFB smear positive suspected or confirmed case of laryngeal, respiratory, or pleural tuberculosis disease.

 (2) The contact investigation shall include interviewing, counseling, educating, examining and obtaining comprehensive information about those who have been in contact with individuals who have infectious tuberculosis.

 (a) The investigation shall begin within three days of notification of an AFB smear positive suspected or confirmed case and the initial evaluation shall be completed within fourteen days of notification.

 (b) Investigations of contacts to persons with active TB disease shall include the evaluation of contacts and the treatment of infected contacts.

-(c) The local health department shall submit demographic data to the Department at 30 days and at 120 days after initiation of the contact investigation, and following the completion of prophylactic.
+(c) The local health department shall submit demographic data to the Department at 30 days and at 120 days after initiation of the contact investigation, and following the completion of prophylactic treatment.

 (1) Individuals who are isolated or quarantined at the expense of the Department shall provide the Department with information to determine if any other payment source for the costs associated with isolation or quarantine is available.